 Embedded feedback, performance monitoring and logging capabilities will require other tools.

-All of the OutSystems Platform tools and services, along with their features, will become unavailable.
+All of the OutSystems tools and services, along with their features, will become unavailable.
 This includes the visual development environment, the integration environment, the environment management console, and the infrastructure management console.
-However, all core functionality of the applications developed with in the IDEs will be retained.
+However, all core functionality of the applications developed within the IDEs will be retained.

-All dependencies of the generated source code, necessary to execute the application outside of OutSystems Platform, must now be tracked.
+All dependencies of the generated source code, necessary to execute the application outside of OutSystems, must now be tracked.
 These dependencies include OutSystems services, OutSystems runtime libraries and databases.

-Our commitment to helping our customers who want to detach their source code will be the same as if they were any other kind of customers.
-Anyone who needs any help detaching source code from OutSystems Platform, can call their account manager or OutSystems Support.
+Our commitment to helping our customers who want to terminate their subscription and detach their applications will be the same as if they were any other kind of customers.
+Anyone who needs any help detaching applications from OutSystems, can call their account manager or OutSystems Support.

-To detach the source code of your applications, you need to build first a hybrid deployment, where you install one OutSystems environment either on-premises or an another public cloud.
+If you're subscribed to OutSystems Cloud, to detach your applications, you need to first setup a hybrid deployment, where you install one OutSystems environment either on-premises or on another public cloud infrastructure (e.g. Amazon AWS, Azure).

 All the instructions below assume you already have completed this installation.

-Check the detailed steps to complete a transition from the OutSystems Public Cloud to on-premises.
+Check the detailed steps to complete a transition from the OutSystems Cloud to on-premises.

 How to detach the source code

-To detach the source code of your applications and stop using OutSystems Platform:
+To detach the source code of your applications and stop using OutSystems:

-Compile and build your applications with Visual Studio or Eclipse.
-The project files extracted from Service Center contain all the resources and dependencies for compiling and building the applications with a standard .NET or Java integrated development environment like Visual Studio or Eclipse.
+Compile and build your applications with Visual Studio.
+The project files extracted from Service Center contain all the resources and dependencies for compiling and building the applications with a standard .NET integrated development environment like Visual Studio.
 You can then deploy the application into an application server.

 Migrate your databases/schemas to a new database server (optional)